giellalt/lang-vot-x-ext-kkankain/tools-tokenisers-tokeniser-tts-cggt-desc.pmscript.md

 legal in CG, they get a default baseform equal to the wordform, but no tag to check, so it's safer to let hfst-tokenise handle them.

-Finally we mark as a token any sequence making up a:
-* known word in context
-* unknown (OOV) token in context
-* sequence of word and punctuation
-* URL in context
+Needs hfst-tokenise to output things differently depending on the tag they get

 * * *

-<small>This (part of) documentation was generated from [tools/tokenisers/tokeniser-gramcheck-gt-desc.pmscript](https://github.com/giellalt/lang-vot-x-ext-kkankain/blob/main/tools/tokenisers/tokeniser-gramcheck-gt-desc.pmscript)</small>
+<small>This (part of) documentation was generated from [tools/tokenisers/tokeniser-tts-cggt-desc.pmscript](https://github.com/giellalt/lang-vot-x-ext-kkankain/blob/main/tools/tokenisers/tokeniser-tts-cggt-desc.pmscript)</small>